6 Durga Puja in Japan 2026: Bengali Festivals Tokyo & Beyond

 List of 6 Best Japan Durga Puja Pandals

-1. India (Bengal) Cultural Association Durga Puja 2025, Japan
+1. India (Bengal) Cultural Association Durga Puja, Japan

 This IBCA Japan association was formed on the auspicious day of Saraswati Puja in 2011.
-Mr. Swapan Biswas and Mr. Naba Ghosh are the president and chief advisor here.
+Mr Swapan Biswas and Mr Naba Ghosh are the president and the chief advisor, respectively.
 This establishment has been open to cultural exchange between the Japanese and Bengali communities for over ten years.

 It has actively participated in the socio-economic well-being of both communities and encouraged collaboration.
 It is embracing different Indian communities under one wing.

-Since 2011, they have performed puja and participated in cultural festivals during Durga Puja.
+Since 2011, they have performed puja and participated in Durga Puja cultural festivals.
 People from different Indian and Japanese communities are welcome here.

 - Entry Fee: Registration is required for all attendees.
 3500¥ for above 12years old(with lunch), 1500¥ for 6-12years old(with lunch), 2000¥ for above 12 years old(without lunch), 1000¥ for 6-12years old(without lunch).
 Below 6 years if free without lunch.